The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Will you dispute with me about names that you and your fathers have named?
 (7:71)

-This is the Hud of al-A’raf.
+This is the Hud (peace be upon him) of al-A’raf.
 Not first the prophet of the wind.
 Not yet the prophet of the vestige.
-Here, Hud is the prophet who strips the false authority from inherited naming.
+Here, Hud (peace be upon him) is the prophet who strips the false authority from inherited naming.

-In al-A’raf, Hud therefore serves to show that the corruption of reception very often begins with a corruption of language: names without sultan, appellations that occupy the heart even though they received nothing from God.
+In al-A’raf, Hud (peace be upon him) therefore serves to show that the corruption of reception very often begins with a corruption of language: names without sultan, appellations that occupy the heart even though they received nothing from God.
 This is not a secondary detail; it is a central architectural point in a surah that ceaselessly interrogates the relationship between appearance, memory, covenant, and veil.

-In al-A’raf, Hud is the prophet who removes the label to expose the void.
+In al-A’raf, Hud (peace be upon him) is the prophet who removes the label to expose the void.

-2. In Hud (11): the station of vertical trust under horizontal threat
+2. In Hud (peace be upon him) (11): the station of vertical trust under horizontal threat

-In the surah that bears his name, Hud is no longer only the dismantler of hollow appellations.
-He becomes the clearest form of a prophetic station of istiqama and tawakkul under pressure.
+In the surah that bears his name, Hud (peace be upon him) is no longer only the dismantler of hollow appellations.
+He becomes one of the clearest forms of a prophetic station of istiqama and tawakkul under pressure.

 The key sentence is one of the most powerful in the Quran: